-During the three months ended March 31, 2021 and 2020, the amount of equipment capitalized under our lease program for new DISH TV subscribers totaled \$22 million and \$35 million, respectively.
-This decrease in capital expenditures primarily resulted from a decrease in gross new DISH TV subscriber activations.
+During the three months ended March 31, 2022 and 2021, the amount of equipment capitalized under our lease program for new DISH TV subscribers totaled \$15 million and \$22 million, respectively.
+This decrease in capital expenditures primarily resulted from a decrease in gross new DISH TV subscriber activations and a higher percentage of remanufactured receivers being activated on new subscriber accounts.